 The Women's Program provides services and programming to assist women in achieving their educational and/or employment goals.
-State-funded grant programs allow for such services as career, personal and academic counseling; job readiness preparation; information about and referral to appropriate resources; and limited assistance with tuition, books and childcare expenses for single parents, displaced homemakers, nontraditional career seekers, and individuals with limited English proficiency.
+Grant programs allow for such services as career, personal and academic counseling; job readiness preparation; information about and referral to appropriate resources; and limited assistance with tuition and book expenses for single parents, displaced homemakers, nontraditional career seekers, and individuals with limited English proficiency.